 AHPs into Action is the national framework and strategy focusing on the role of Allied Health Professionals (AHPs) in transforming health, care and wellbeing.

-The 14 Allied Health Professions form the third largest workforce in health and care.
+The 14 Allied Health Professions form the third largest clinical workforce in health and care.
 The breadth of AHPs’ skills and their reach across people’s lives and organisations makes them ideally placed to lead and support change and improvement.

 About the framework

 AHPs into Action describes how they can support the delivery of Sustainability and Transformation Partnerships.
 It is a resource to inform, support and inspire AHPs, leaders and decision makers across the health and care system, offering:

 - A clear view of the potential of AHPs